-Research and development costs are expensed as incurred as a component of operating expenses and were \$14.4, \$12.2, and \$5.2 for 2014, 2013, and 2012.
+Research and development costs are expensed as incurred as a component of operating expenses and were \$12.7, \$14.4, and \$12.2 for 2015, 2014, and 2013.

 Warranty costs - We provide for the estimated warranty cost of a product at the time revenue is recognized.
 Warranty expense is accrued based upon historical information and may also include specific provisions for known conditions.
 Warranty obligations are affected by actual product performance and by material usage and service costs incurred in making product corrections.
 Our warranty provision takes into account the best estimate of amounts necessary to settle future and existing claims on products sold.
 The Process Equipment Group generally offers a one to two-year warranty on a majority of its products.
 It engages in extensive product quality programs and processes in an effort to minimize warranty obligations, including active monitoring and evaluation of the quality of component suppliers.
-Warranty reserves were \$18.4 and \$17.4 for 2014 and 2013.
-Warranty costs were \$4.5, \$4.0, and \$2.6 for 2014, 2013, and 2012.
+Warranty reserves were \$18.2 and \$18.4 for 2015 and 2014.
+Warranty costs were \$4.0, \$4.5, and \$4.0 for 2015, 2014, and 2013.

 Income taxes - We establish deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Deferred tax assets and liabilities are determined based on the differences between the financial statements and the tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
-The majority of the cash at our foreign subsidiaries represents earnings considered to be permanently reinvested for which deferred taxes have not been provided.
+The majority of the cash at our foreign subsidiaries represents earnings considered to be permanently reinvested for which deferred taxes have not been provided as we do not intend, nor do we foresee a need, to repatriate these funds.